Investment Casting Materials for Custom Metal Parts

 Typical Applications

-Marine components, petrochemical parts, pump and valve parts, chemical-processing equipment, and corrosion-critical industrial applications.
+Marine components, pump and valve parts, impellers, fluid system parts, petrochemical components, chemical-processing equipment, and corrosion-critical industrial castings.

 Common Grades